Ben Joyce (baseball): Professional career

+2022

 The Los Angeles Angels selected Joyce in the third round in the 2022 MLB draft.
 He signed with the Angels on July 22, 2022, and received a $1 million signing bonus.
 Joyce was assigned to the Double-A Rocket City Trash Pandas to start his professional career.
 In Joyce's first professional game, he gave up four hits and two earned runs with a strikeout in one inning of relief pitching.
 He finished his first professional season at 1–0 with a 2.08 ERA, 20 strikeouts, and a save in 13 appearances.

+2023

 In 2023, the Angels invited Joyce to spring training as a non-roster invitee.
 In 14 appearances, he registered a 4.60 ERA with 24 strikeouts and four saves in 15 2/3 innings pitched.
 On May 28, 2023, Joyce was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut the following day against the Chicago White Sox, pitching a scoreless inning in relief with two strikeouts.
-After 5 appearances, he was placed on the injured list with ulnar neuritis on June 10.
-He was transferred to the 60–day injured list on July 27.
+After five appearances, he was placed on the injured list with ulnar neuritis on June 10.
+He was transferred to the 60-day injured list on July 27.
 Joyce was activated from the injured list on September 10.
 In 12 relief outings during his rookie campaign, he posted a 5.40 ERA with 10 strikeouts across 10 innings.

+2024

-Joyce was optioned to Double–A Rocket City to begin the 2024 season.
+Joyce was optioned to Double-A Rocket City to begin the 2024 season.
 On June 2, 2024, Joyce was recalled by the Angels.
 On August 3, during a game against the New York Mets, Joyce struck out J.D.
 Martinez on a 104.7 mph fastball to get his first-ever save.
 It was the fastest strike-out pitch to be thrown in MLB since at least 2008, and the sixth-fastest pitch thrown since 2009.
 On September 3, Joyce struck out Los Angeles Dodgers' Tommy Edman on a 105.5 mph fastball.
 Joyce was placed on the 15-day injured list on September 10, 2024, with the Angels announcing he would be shut down for the rest of the 2024 season.
-He finished the year with a 2-0 record and four saves with a 2.08 ERA and 33 strikeouts in 34 2/3 innings pitched.
+He finished the year with a 2–0 record and four saves with a 2.08 ERA and 33 strikeouts in 34 2/3 innings pitched.

+2025

-Joyce made five appearances for Los Angeles in 2025, posting a 1-0 record and 6.23 ERA with one strikeout across 4 1/3 innings pitched.
+Joyce made five appearances for Los Angeles in 2025, posting a 1–0 record and 6.23 ERA with one strikeout across 4 1/3 innings pitched.
 On May 14, 2025, it was announced that Joyce had undergone season-ending surgery on his right shoulder.

+2026

+Joyce began the 2026 season on the injured list as he continued to recover from surgery.
+On May 16, 2026, he was transferred to the 60-day injured list due to minor shoulder discomfort experienced during his rehabilitation.
+On August 4, Joyce was reinstated to the Angels' active roster.
+He made his first major league appearance in 2026 the following day against the Baltimore Orioles.